Kabir Singh movie review: Shahid Kapoor at the top of his game

 Cast: Shahid Kapoor, Kiara Advani, Arjan Bajwa, Suresh Oberoi, Kamini Kaushal, and Adil Hussain.

 Sandeep Reddy Vanga's 'Kabir Singh', is a Hindi remake of the director's own 2017 Telugu blockbuster 'Arjun Reddy'.
-Shahid Kapoor steps into Vijay Devarakonda's shoes - for wrenching portrait of a man whose life has fallen apart.
+Shahid Kapoor steps into Vijay Devarakonda's shoes - in a wrenching portrait of a man whose life has fallen apart.
 Messy hair, untidy beard, gulping down alcohol straight from the bottle and puffing on cigarettes - much like the original, this Shahid Kapoor-starrer follows the same plotline.

 The film is about a short-tempered and brash surgeon Kabir Singh (Shahid Kapoor) who instantly falls in love with medical college junior named Preeti (Kiara Advani).
 Kabir is a hot-headed but brilliant medical student while Preeti is naive, innocent girl.
 Kabir goes on a self-destructive rampage when the he is prevented to marry Preeti by her orthodox family.
 As the story unfolds, Kabir's deep anger management issues are revealed.